Metropolitan Borough of Westminster: Arms and motto

 The arms of Westminster represent two monarchs, closely associated with the City.
 Edward the Confessor, who rebuilt the church of St Peter (Westminster Abbey), and Henry VII, who added a chapel, within the Abbey.
 The portcullis and rose emblems are derived from the Tudor dynasty, from which Westminster first achieved its status; and they appear throughout many public and religious buildings in Westminster, and the portcullis was adopted by the House of Commons.
 The supporting lions are adopted from the Cecil family, who have had a long association with the borough.
 The arms were first granted in 1601.

 The motto Custodi Civitatem Domine, is translated as O Lord, watch over the City.

-The arms can still be seen on the Portland stone parapet of the former Westminster City Hall in St Martin's Place (built in 1890–91 by Robert Walker, replacing an earlier vestry hall).
+The arms can still be seen on the Portland stone parapet of the Old City Hall in Charing Cross Road (built in 1890–91 by Robert Walker, replacing an earlier vestry hall).
 It can also be seen on the entrance to the car park beneath 10 Spring Gardens (home of the British Council) and on Chelsea and Hammersmith Bridges.